liquidprompt/liquidprompt/README.md

     LP_PS1_PREFIX="\[\e]0;\u@\h: \w\a\]"

-Note: the `lptag` function is  convenient way to add a prefix.
+Note: the `prompt_tag` function is  convenient way to add a prefix.
 You can thus add a keyword to your different terminals:

-    [:~/code/liquidprompt] develop ± lptag mycode
+    [:~/code/liquidprompt] develop ± prompt_tag mycode
     mycode [:~/code/liquidprompt] develop ±